Tebaks/Codingame-Code4Life/README.md

 # My Final Strategy
 - If you are at laboratory and you have done samples give all.
 - If you don't have any samples go samples and take 3 if first round take 2 because enemy can block your molecules.
-- If you have undiagnosed samples go diagnoise station and diagnoit them.
+- If you have undiagnosed samples go diagnosis station and diagnose them.
-- If you have diagnoised samples and you can make them go molecules and try to make all it once in given order.
+- If you have diagnosed samples and you can make them go molecules and try to make all it once in given order.
 For example if we have 2 sample
-"(AAA) gives expertise c" and "(BBB) give expertise B" my bot will going to take BBBAA and that will be enough to complate both of them becuase I'm also calculating expertise coming from samples.
+"(AAA) gives expertise c" and "(BBB) give expertise B" my bot will going to take BBBAA and that will be enough to complete both of them because I'm also calculating expertise coming from samples.
-- If you are at MOLECULES and enemy at somewhere else try to complate sample with most molecule.
+- If you are at MOLECULES and enemy at somewhere else try to complete sample with most molecule.
 - If you are at MOLECULES and if you can block one of the enemy samples with taking as "blockCount" molecule do it. "blockCount" increasing with player's total expertise, it makes my robot more aggresive in late game.
-- If you can't make any of them release one of them to diagnoise station and take new one from samples station.
+- If you can't make any of them release one of them to diagnosis station and take new one from samples station.
-- If you are at LABORATORY and you complate some of the samples give them and go samples station to take new samples.
-But if raund > 160 and you have 2 samples left go molecules to finish them too.
-Or raund > 180 go molecules to finish them even you have 1 sample.
+- If you are at LABORATORY and you complete some of the samples give them and go samples station to take new samples.
+But if round > 160 and you have 2 samples left go molecules to finish them too.
+Or round > 180 go molecules to finish them even you have 1 sample.

 # Summary
-Overall I tried tons fo things attack, defence, distraction, wait with molecules but it took 10 hours to go silver and 20-30 hours to trying to be gold but I stuck on Silver #2/500 and #500 in total.
+Overall I tried tons of things attack, defence, distraction, wait with molecules but it took 10 hours to go silver and 20-30 hours to trying to be gold but I stuck on Silver #2/500 and #403 in total.
 Mostly first I do what enemy do and than improve it, it works until bronze.
-Bronze to silver i became more creative.
+Bronze to silver I became more creative.
 That was very fun at the beginning but stuck at silver was exhausting.
 At the end of I did my best.